knative/docs/docs/getting-started/first-broker.md

 ## Sources, Brokers, Triggers, Sinks, oh my!

 For the purposes of this tutorial, let's keep it simple.
-You will focus on four powerful Eventing components: `Source`, `Trigger`, `Broker`, and `Sink`.
+You will focus on three powerful Eventing components: `Source`, `Trigger` and `Broker`.
+We'll then bring this all together by using a Knative Service as a `Sink` for our CloudEvents.

 Let's take a look at how these components interact:
 <figure>